ethereum/EIPs/eip-template.md

 All EIPs that introduce backwards incompatibilities must include a section describing these incompatibilities and their severity.
 The EIP must explain how the author proposes to deal with these incompatibilities.
 EIP submissions without a sufficient backwards compatibility treatise may be rejected outright.

 ## Test Cases
 Test cases for an implementation are mandatory for EIPs that are affecting consensus changes.
-Other EIPs can choose to include links to test cases if applicable.
+If the test suite is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.

 ## Reference Implementation
 An optional section that contains a reference/example implementation that people can use to assist in understanding or implementing this specification.
 If the implementation is too large to reasonably be included inline, then consider adding it as one or more files in `../assets/eip-####/`.